flowup/mmo/README.md

 > Default initialization template can be seen within `mmo init --help`

-To create a new project called `myproject`, run:
+To create a new project called `myproject`, optional parameter `-p` to change path to project, run:
 ```bash
 $ mmo init myproject
 ```